ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Conclusion and Limitation

 \section{Conclusion and Limitation}

-In this work, we introduced MUSplat, a training-free and plug-and-play model for open-vocabulary understanding of 3D Gaussian scenes.
-Our approach shifts the focus from feature learning to direct matching, supported by a back-projection mechanism for initial grouping, a neutral point process for boundary refinement, and a VLM that distills visual appearance into a robust textual representation.
-Evaluations on the LERF dataset and other benchmarks confirm that MUSplat delivers SOTA-level performance on point-level open-vocabulary tasks at a fraction of the computational cost.
-These results suggest that matching-based solutions can serve as viable alternatives to current training-based paradigms for point-level open-vocabulary understanding in 3DGS.
+In this work, we introduced ExtrinSplat, a training-free framework that realizes the extrinsic paradigm for open-vocabulary 3D Gaussian understanding.
+Our architecture realizes this paradigm by constructing an extrinsic semantic index layer that completely separates geometry from semantics, associating purified 3D geometric groups with stable textual hypotheses to enable efficient open-vocabulary matching.
+Evaluations on multiple benchmarks confirm that ExtrinSplat delivers SOTA-level performance at a fraction of the computational cost.
+This work demonstrates that our extrinsic paradigm is not just a viable alternative, but a more efficient and semantically robust foundation for open-vocabulary 3D Gaussian understanding.

-Despite its strong performance, our method has certain limitations: 1) The accuracy of our object-level grouping can be compromised in instances of substantial inaccuracies in the initial segmentation masks from SAM.
-2) On rare occasions, the VLM may assign incorrect semantic labels to objects within the masks.
-Addressing these edge cases offers promising avenues for future research.
+Despite its strong performance, our method has certain limitations: \textbf{1)}~The accuracy of our object-level grouping can be compromised by substantially inaccurate initial segmentation masks from SAM. \textbf{2)}~Rarely, the VLM may assign incorrect semantic labels to objects.
+Addressing these issues remains a promising direction for future work.